njd8927/ReadMe_Generator/README.md

 ### To initialize application, type node index.js in command line and answer the prompts to have your README file generated.

 ## Contributions
-### This project was developed with assistance from JD Tadlock, Armando Osario, stackoverflow.com and MDN Web Docs.
+### This project was developed with assistance from JD Tadlock, Armando Osario, Andres Long, https://www.stackoverflow.com and MDN Web Docs.
 ### To contribute to this project please see my github repository: https://www.github.com/njd8927/ReadMe_Generator

 ## Tests